ayats37/ayats37/README.md

 I’m a cybersecurity enthusiast and developer with a passion for open-source projects and mastering new technologies.
 Welcome to my GitHub profile!
 ## About Me

--💻 I’m passionate about cybersecurity and understanding systems at their core.
+-I’m passionate about cybersecurity and understanding systems at their core.
--🌱 Currently focused on mastering operating systems, filesystems like ext4, and automation tools.
+-Currently focused on mastering operating systems, filesystems like ext4, and automation tools.
--👯 Always open to collaborating on projects that challenge me and expand my knowledge.
+-Always open to collaborating on projects that challenge me and expand my knowledge.
 ## Skills

 - **Languages**: Python, Java, C, SQL